How To Take Your Freelance Career Overseas With 6 Tips

 Mid last year, I decided to package my web and graphic design skills.
 I had taught myself HTML and web design about 8 years ago and I have been blogging and managing my own websites in Wordpress and Squarespace since then.
 There seemed no better time than the present to diversify my skill set and strengthen my freelancing capacity.

 I posted an introductory rate on my Facebook business page, offering to both content and design websites for small, local businesses.
 I immediately picked up 5 new clients.
 So, at the same time I was packing up my house, selling the car, organising school holidays, and kid wrangling solo, I started designing websites too.
-Raw Coaching below is a health and bridal coaching business and one of my first design clients.
+One of my first clients was Raw Coaching (website below), a health and bridal coaching business.

 Result: I designed and/or edited over 10 small business websites in the first 8 months of repackaging my skills.